 Can I refer other barbers/stylists to participate in Healthy Hair Starts with a Healthy Body?

 Yes!
 By referring a barber or stylist who meets the requirements outlined in Question 3, you are eligible to qualify for referral compensation.
-The stylist or barber you refer must participate in the Healthy Hair/Dodge the Punch training, complete the program, and produce a minimum of 25 approved client conversation chats.
-Upon completion of the above, at the end of the campaign, you will receive compensation for the individuals you referred.
+The stylist or barber you refer must participate in the Healthy Hair/Dodge the Punch training and sign the partnership agreement indicating they will participate.
+Upon completion of the above, you will receive compensation for the individuals you referred.